How to Prevent a House Fire from Candles and Open Flames

 • Never Leave Candles Unattended

-It’s tempting to light a candle for ambiance and leave it burning while you move between rooms or fall asleep.
-Don’t.
-Before leaving a room or heading to bed, double-check that all candles are extinguished.
+It’s alluring to ignite a candle for atmosphere and let it burn while you wander through rooms or drift off to sleep.
+Refrain.
+Before departing from a room or going to sleep, ensure that all candles are fully extinguished.

 • Invest in Secure Candle Holders